 Finally, you add the TTL or “Time to Live” data.
 The standard Time to Live for this information is 1 hour.
 However, the time is usually entered in seconds, so this should be 3,600.

 You’ve just been successful in adding SPF records!
 You can run the SPF record tool we introduced you to earlier to check its validity.

 If you’ve cleared this step and everything okay with your record, note that it can take as long as 48 hours to come into effect once you’ve uploaded the information.

-Step 5: Update as necessary
+Step 5: Update your SPF record as necessary

 This should be done once you include new third-party email senders or add new internal mail servers.

 Things to be careful of while adding an SPF record in Google Workspace